 Learning to heal yourself is a long game.
 Even normal healing of simple wounds involves some training; a toddler falls and grazes her knee, mum or dad applies cleansing water, and special salves to protect from infection, and loving hugs to soothe away her sense that the world has become a dangerous place, all of which means that our body’s natural ability to heal itself can proceed with maximum efficiency.
-As we grow we learn to take care of these little injuries ourselves, and all the other natural afflictions of our lives; viruses, food poisoning, burns, sprained ankles, wounded hearts, injured pride – the list is too long to complete here.
+As we grow we learn to take care of these little injuries for ourselves, and all the other natural afflictions of our lives; viruses, food poisoning, burns, sprained ankles, wounded hearts, injured pride – the list is too long to complete here.

 Healing processes are going on within us all the time.
-Our immune system is constantly busy, cleaning up our cells, identifying toxic substances and neutralising them where possible, tackling the task of maintaining our wellness, whether we support it with a good night’s sleep and a natural diet, or pressure it with late nights and poor nutrition.
+Our immune system is constantly busy; cleaning up our cells, identifying toxic substances and neutralising or expelling them where possible, continuously tackling the task of reinstating and maintaining our wellbeing, whether we support our own health with good sleep, good food, and good relationships, or drain ourselves, with late nights, poor nutrition, suppressed emotions etc. etc.

 As we mature we learn how to heal ourselves from these self-inflicted injuries too – extra water after too much alcohol; an early night after a late one; a day of light eating after a night of indulgence.
 We learn to moderate our drinking and our sugar intake.
 As we get older we naturally notice a shift in our ability to recover from these sorts of insults to our health and we strive to achieve a balance between self-indulgence and good sense, with varying success.
 We do not usually have much trouble accepting responsibility for managing ourselves in this way; most of us recognise that we have a duty of self-care, and are able to postpone some of our gratifications accordingly.